 Decisions on the Relationship between Competition Law and Intellectual Property

 According to the COMCO decision of October 7, 2024, Novartis’ primary objective in acquiring the patent portfolio was to secure freedom to operate, i.e., the ability to manufacture and sell the drug Cosentyx®.
-The COMCO found that Novartis had not abused its patent rights and closed the case without examining the issues of market definition and Novartis’ position in this market.
+COMCO found that Novartis had not abused its patent rights and closed the case without examining the issues of market definition and Novartis’ position in that market.

 Comments